jessicarush/javascript-notes/classes.md

 // scott@email.com
 ```

-Note that the variables `_name` and `_email` aren'y actually private.
+Note that the variables `_name` and `_email` aren't actually private.
 The underscore her is just a naming convention to indicate intention.
 You can still access them directly:

 ```javascript
 console.log(user._name);